-Randolph Elementary School places among the top 20% of public schools in Alabama for:
+Randolph Elementary School ranks among the top 20% of public schools in Alabama for:

-Randolph Elementary School's student population of 207 students has grown by 15% over five school years.
+Randolph Elementary School's student population of 207 students has stayed relatively flat over five school years.

-The teacher population of 11 teachers has grown by 10% over five school years.
+The teacher population of 11 teachers has stayed relatively flat over five school years.

 The diversity score of Randolph Elementary School is 0.36, which is less than the diversity score at state average of 0.59.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 Overall Testing Rank

 #952 out of 1263 schools